-Don’t have plans to live here as an LP volunteer yet?
-Not a problem: Get an idea of what your life in China would be like with this free guide!
+Don’t have plans to live here as an ILP volunteer yet?
+Not a problem: Get an idea of what your life in China would be like with this free guide.

 Seriously though, it will be hard for you to decide where to vacation during your ILP semester because there's so many options, trust me.
-But if you love how very pretty the Chinese yuan (or Renminbi) is, maybe think about seeing these sites in real life!
+But if you love how very pretty the Chinese yuan is, maybe think about seeing these sites in real life.

 The 50 yuan note’s building (The Potala Palace) is in Tibet, which *technically* isn’t considered China, and has some visa restrictions.
 While you can’t visit this hot spot during your semester with ILP, you may be able to plan your own amazing adventure after your semester ends.